-Prior to sampling, a training was held in September at GMCG's Conservation Center with NH Fish & Game for new teachers and volunteers in the program.
-A training session was also held at each school for students during a scheduled classroom period and consisted of the following components: macroinvertebrate identification skills; biomonitoring and macroinvertebrate tolerance levels; macroinvertebrate sampling protocols; and an introduction to watersheds; riparian ecosystems; and aquatic food chains.
+Prior to sampling, a training was held in May at GMCG's Conservation Center for AmeriCorps members, GMCG staff, teachers, and interested members of the public.
+A training session was also held at each school for students and consisted of the following topics: macroinvertebrate identification; biomonitoring and macroinvertebrate tolerance levels; macroinvertebrate sampling protocols; watersheds; riparian ecosystems; and aquatic food chains.
 Additionally, student volunteers were trained to collect and record supplementary data for physical and chemical parameters of the rivers/streams, including: habitat assessments; stream measurements; pH; conductivity; temperature; and dissolved oxygen.

-In 2022, GMCG staff and AmeriCorps members also incorporated microplastics sampling as part of the program for the second year.
-Students were introduced in the classroom to the concept of microplastics in the environment and were able to collect water samples during the field day which were analyzed in GMCG's water quality resource center.
+In 2024, GMCG staff and AmeriCorps members also incorporated microplastics sampling as part of the program for the fourth year.
+Students were introduced in the classroom to the concept of microplastics in the environment and were able to collect water samples during the field day which were later analyzed in GMCG's water quality lab.
 Students collected a sample by placing a plankton net in an area with moving current.
-The net was left in the current for at least five minutes, and was then retrieved, a water sample was collected and transferred to a glass storage container.
-In the GMCG lab, 100 mL of each sample was filtered through a Buchner funnel with a 0.45 μ m filter.
+The net was left in the current for at least five minutes, and was retrieved.
+A water sample was then collected and transferred to a glass storage container.
+In the GMCG lab, 100 mL of each sample was filtered through a Buchner funnel with a $0.45~\mu m$ filter.
 After filtering, the filter paper was transferred to a glass plate for observation.
-The first sample was examined by students in the classroom using a white light microscope.
-10 mL of 10 μ g Nile Red solution was added to the second sample.
+This was done twice.
+The first sample was examined by students in their classroom using a white light microscope.
+10~mL of $10\mu g$ Nile Red solution was added to the second sample.
 This sample was then examined in the GMCG water quality lab using a microscope equipped with blue light and an orange filter.
 Under these lighting conditions, nonpolar particles (i.e. plastic) treated with Nile Red will appear fluorescent.